 Office of Student Affairs

 Peabody's Office of Student Affairs serves undergraduate students by promoting their academic, personal, and professional development through student-centered initiatives, activities, services, and resources.
 Peabody Student Affairs provides students with co-curricular opportunities to learn and develop.
 It fosters students' integrating successfully into the Vanderbilt community and participating productively in the life of the College.
-It facilitates students' use of university resources and services, assists faculty in advising students, and cooperates with university student support services, such as Student Health Services, Psychological and Counseling Center, Opportunity Development Center, and Learning Center.
+It facilitates students' use of university resources and services, assists faculty in advising students, and cooperates with university student support services, such as Student Health Services, University Counseling Center, Opportunity Development Center, and Learning Center.
 Additionally, the office interacts with the University's Office of the Dean of Students as well as the Office of Housing and Residential Education and Office of Student Conduct and Academic Integrity.

 Peabody's incoming students (first-year and transfers) are welcomed to the college at an orientation, which is coordinated by Peabody Student Affairs.
 Several orientation initiatives offer opportunities for incoming students to familiarize themselves with the university and its programs, services, and resources.